drpout/boilr/README.md

 Supports 2 alarm types:

 * Price Hit - Triggered when price crosses the alarm's upper or lower limit.
+One limit may be left empty to create an alarm with a single trigger.
 * Price Change - Triggered when price changes more than X amount (in currency or percentage) in a specified time frame (e.g. 15 min).
 It uses a rolling time frame: price is fetched with a given update interval (e.g. 30 s) and compared with the price fetched one time frame ago (e.g. 15 min ago).

 Sound and vibration are configurable globally, and individually for each alarm.
 Lists of exchanges, pairs and alarms are fully searchable, allowing quick setup and configuration.
 The alarm list behaves as your ticker, where you can reorder your alarms and directly change their limits.
 Triggered alarms ring, displaying their status, until you turn them off.
 Just like an alarm clock.